Nevada investigating legal pimp, candidate for sex assault

 LAS VEGAS (AP) — Nevada authorities confirmed Wednesday that they’re investigating allegations of sexual assault against a legal pimp and state legislative candidate.

-The Nevada Department of Public Safety said it was investigating Dennis Hof because of a requested by the sheriff’s office in northern Nevada’s Carson City, where Hof owns several legal brothels.
+The Nevada Department of Public Safety said it was investigating Dennis Hof because of a request from the sheriff’s office in northern Nevada’s Carson City, where Hof owns several legal brothels.

 DPS spokeswoman Kim Smith declined to provide additional details, and the Carson City sheriff’s office referred all questions to DPS.

-Hof, who owns is running as a Republican this year for a state Assembly seat, said in a statement Wednesday that he is cooperating with the investigation but denies any wrongdoing.
+Hof, who is running as a Republican this year for a state Assembly seat, said in a statement Wednesday that he is cooperating with the investigation but denies any wrongdoing.

 Most Read Nation & World Stories